 Fast Track Baccalaureate/Master's Degrees

 UT Dallas undergraduate students with strong academic records who intend to pursue a master's degree in Applied Cognition and Neuroscience at UT Dallas may consider an accelerated undergraduate-graduate plan of study.
-When accepted into the program, students may take up to 15 hours of graduate courses that may be used to complete the baccalaureate degree and also satisfy requirements for the master's degree.
+When accepted into the program, students may take up to 15 semester credit hours of graduate courses that may be used to complete the baccalaureate degree and also satisfy requirements for the master's degree.
 Students must maintain a 3.000 grade point average and earn grades of B or better in graduate courses taken.
 Students must have completed at least 90 semester credit hours toward a baccalaureate degree before beginning Fast Track course work.
-Students should apply to admissions one semester before they reach 90 hours.
+Students should apply to admissions one semester before they reach 90 semester credit hours.
 To qualify for application, undergraduate students must have completed at least 18-semester credit hours in major core courses at UT Dallas.
 Apply to the Fast Track program through the Applied Cognition and Neuroscience Program Office.
 Students should consult with a graduate advisor regarding admissions criteria and plans of study.

 - Curriculum Requirements can be fulfilled by other approved courses from accredited institutions of higher education.
 The courses listed in parentheses are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.

 - A required Major course that also fulfills a Core Curriculum requirement.
-Hours are counted in Core Curriculum.
+Semester credit hours are counted in Core Curriculum.